stujones11/minetest-npcf/README.md

 ### npcf.control_framework.getControl(npc_ref)

-Constructio for the control object.
+Constructor for the control object.
 Returns the reference.
 Note, the framework will be activated for NPC on first usage.

 ### control:stay()